Webhook

 Site level

-2. Go to Sites, and then click the relevant site.
+- Go to Websites, and then click the relevant website.

 Order level

-📘 Note: If you configure your webhook endpoint at site and order level, the order level endpoint is used by default.
+⚠️ Note: If you configure your webhook endpoint at site and order level, the order level endpoint is used by default.
+If using only a site-level webhook, we recommend setting payment_options.notification_method to POST when creating an order.

 Example request